Correlation function of flavored fermion in holographic QCD: Introduction

 Our numerical calculation displays that the retarded Green functions behave similarly in the D4/D8 and D3/D7 approaches.
 That is, with bubble background, the Green functions always contain many discrete peaks representing various bound states in QCD and it is consistent with the QCD confinement since the bubble background corresponds to confined phase of QCD in holography \cite{key-14,key-20,key-21,key-23,key-25,key-36,key-38}.
 Remarkably, the bound energies obtained in the Green function also agree with the numerical evaluation in \cite{key-36} for $p=4$ quantitatively.
 With the black brane background, the particle onshell condition obtained from the Green functions covers the dispersion curves obtained from the hard thermal loop approximation and the effective thermal mass of fermion can be also determined numerically while the chemical potential is not turned on in our current work.
-We notice the behaviors of confined Green functions in our top-down approaches is very different from it in the bottom-up approaches or it with minimal coupled fermion \cite{key-30,key-31,key-32,key-33}, while the deconfined Green functions, obtained from the black brane background, behave similarly.
-Thus it illustrates seemingly that the property of QCD confinement is less clear in the previous works with bottom-up models or with minimal coupled fermion.
-Finally, we discuss how to interpret the fermionic bound states in confined phase as baryon states with the framework of $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model which may support that the open strings on the D-brane behaves somehow as baryons \cite{key-37}.
+We notice the behaviors of confined Green functions in our top-down approaches are very different from them in the bottom-up approaches or it with minimal coupled fermion \cite{key-30,key-31,key-32,key-33}, while the deconfined Green functions (obtained from the black brane background) behave similarly.
+Thus it illustrates seemingly that the property of QCD confinement is less clear in the previous works with bottom-up models or with minimal coupled fermion e.g. \cite{key-30,key-31,key-32,key-33}.
+Finally, we discuss how to interpret the fermionic bound states in confined phase as baryon states by including a baryonic brane as baryon vertex \cite{key-45} with the framework of $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model which may support that the open strings on the D-brane behaves somehow as baryons \cite{key-37,key-37+1}.

 The outline of this manuscript is as follows.
 In Section 2, we review the $\mathrm{D}_{p}/\mathrm{D}_{p+4}$ model as holographic QCD briefly for the case of $p=4,3$.
 In Section 3, we discuss how to identify the bulk spinor, its associated action and the holographic prescription to compute the two-point correlation function in D-brane background.
-In Section 4, 5, we apply our method to D4/D8 and D3/D7 model respectively in order to evaluate the retarded Green functions for fundamental fermions then analyze the numerical results.
+In Section 4, 5, we apply our method to D4/D8 and D3/D7 model respectively in order to evaluate the retarded Green functions for flavored fermions then analyze the numerical results.
 Summary and discussion are given in Section 6.